 Other timing variables can be calculated from this information, step time, stride velocity and step length to leg length ratio.
 This can be calculated from the leg length of the patient.

 There are many reasons why gait cycle analysis is important in both clinical and research environments.

 There are a variety of gait systems and software that can be used to capture spatial/temporal information of patients or athletes during gait.

 Motion analysis is one methodology that can accurately capture this information; however, it can take time setting up a patient with the markers necessary for data acquisition and cannot capture continuous kinetic information unless multiple force plates are synchronized.

 Force and pressure mapping systems are equipped with thousands of array sensors, arranged into a continuous walkway to enable data collection of multiple sequential foot strikes.
 These tools require very little set-up, allowing for quick and uninhibited evaluation of a patient or athletes’ gait, which is key in a busy gait clinic.
-Gait data from one simple data collection can provide spatial (step length, Stride length etc.), temporal (step time, stride time, Stride velocity etc.) and kinetic (vertical force, pressure distribution, center of force) information for a complete analysis.
+Gait data from one simple data collection can provide spatial (step length, Stride length etc.), temporal (step time, stride time, Stride velocity etc.) and kinetic (vertical force, pressure distribution, center of force) information for a complete gait cycle analysis.
 The data from these systems can be compared to normative gait data or asymmetries between the feet can be quantified from a spatial, temporal or kinetic point of view.
 This information can provide important insights towards the type of pathology or injury of the patient/athlete.
 It can also provide quantitative feedback regarding how the patient or athlete is progressing in their rehabilitation.

 To learn more about the benefits of gait analysis with objective technology, check out this webinar: Introduction to Gait Analysis with Technology.